 How to Open Multiple Excel Files in One Window (4 Easy Methods)

-This article will discuss how you can open multiple excel files in one window.
+This article will discuss how you can open multiple Excel files in one window.
 Often working with Microsoft Excel, we may need to open and view multiple workbooks simultaneously in a single window.
-Opening two workbooks in the same window help us to compare data very easily.
+Opening two workbooks in the same window helps us to compare data very easily.
 Besides, you can copy-paste data, even formulas very easily when two files are opened in a single window.
 Thus we can handle a large amount of data very easily.

 Suppose I have two different workbooks containing sales and time data.
 Now I will open both of these files using the below methods.